Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models: Related Work

-\textbf{Pretraining in 3D vision} has been studied similarly as pretraining in 2D vision: both self-supervised and contrastive pretraining \cite{xie2020pointcontrast} show promising results.
-Due to the lack of large, annotated point-cloud datasets, pretraining in 3D vision is motivated for data efficiency \cite{xu2020weakly}.
-Recent works \cite{hou2020exploring, zhang2021self} consider pretraining methods, for example, Contrastive Scene Contents which making use of both point-level correspondences and spatial contexts, with data efficiency in mind.
+\textbf{Pretraining in 3D computer vision} has been studied similarly as pretraining in 2D vision: both self-supervised and contrastive pretraining~\cite{xie2020pointcontrast,hou2021exploring,wang2020unsupervised} show promising results.
+3D point-clouds are difficult to annotate, and there is no large-scale annotated dataset available.
+To address this, previous works have tried to use model pretraining to improve data efficiency \cite{xu2020weakly}.
+Recent works~\cite{hou2020exploring,zhang2021self} explored using contrastive learning on point-clouds.
+Our work does not rely on long-time pretraining.
+Instead, we can directly take large amounts of open-sourced image-pretrained models for a variety of point-cloud tasks.